ilosrim/ilosrim/README.md

 - Figma, Adobe Photoshop

 ## About:
-A programmer in the field of frontend web and telegram bot production, has +1 years of experience.
+A programmer in the field of bioinformatics as well as the production of frontend web and telegram bots has +2 years of experience.
 Creator of e-commerce, single-page and multi-page, as well as admin panel websites.
 Specializes in project implementation and management.
-An inquisitive programmer thirsting to learn new knowledge ;)
+A curious programmer eager to learn new knowledge;)

 ## Links:
 <a href="https://ilosrim.uz" target="_blank">